 How many times in my past have I been involved with cases which failed the usual harsh treatments of surgery, chemotherapy, and radiation?

-We have become a society which is enamored of and entangled in an unbelievable array of chaos inducers: electromagnetic field effects, GMO’s and glyphosates in our food supply, over 100,000 xenobiotic chemicals in use (a number which increases at the rate of about 5000 per year now, and only a handful of them extensively studied for their toxicity effect), the speed and compression of modern day urban lifestyles, overwrought consumerism, and many other complex lifestyle et ceteras which disconnect us from nature and spirit.
+We have become a society which is enamored of and entangled with an unbelievable array of chaos inducers: electromagnetic field effects, GMO’s and glyphosates in our food supply, over 100,000 xenobiotic chemicals in use (a number which increases at the rate of about 5000 per year now, and only a handful of them extensively studied for their toxicity effect), the speed and compression of modern day urban lifestyles, overwrought consumerism, and many other complex lifestyle et ceteras which disconnect us from nature and spirit.

 The oncology industry is currently one of medicine’s most lucrative specialties.
 This fact is more than just a commonly observed paradox, which is a muted way of describing the issue….it is an example of a sort of cancer in the medical industry itself.
+Sadly, so-called “chemotherapy” only makes cancer stem cells more resistant.
+(Oncologists will never mention this biological fact.)
+This is why chemoRx has such a high failure rate.

 No substantive progress has been made in “the war on cancer” which was introduced by the Nixon administration in 1971.
 At the time of Nixon’s imperial mandate the rate of cancer was 1 in 30 people.
 Now the rate of cancer in our society is 1 in 3 people.
 As the oncology industry, Big Pharma, and the insurance industry have profited from the suffering, the cancer rates and the mortality rates for the major cancers are not improving in any meaningful sense.
-In fact, the rates are going up.
+In fact, the rates are, quite obviously, going up.

-It is laughable, and pathetically so, when I counsel clients on nutrition to use during their extraordinarily toxic chemotherapy regimens, only to have the oncologist tell the patient that such nutrients and antioxidants will interfere with the chemoRx or the radiation Rx.
+It is laughable, and pathetically so, when I counsel clients on nutrition to use during their extraordinarily toxic chemotherapy regimens, only to have the oncologist and their staff tell the patient that such nutrients and antioxidants will interfere with the chemoRx or the radiation Rx.
 In my experience, and in the experience of many other health practitioners, the use of supportive nutrition during cancer therapies serves well to enhance the effectiveness of the therapies as well as serving to mitigate the negative side effects of the therapies.

 Furthermore, there are no studies which support what the oncologists contend regarding the negative effects of micronutrient usage during cancer Rx.
 Their reflexive “standard-of-care-no-antioxidants-during-chemoRx” speaking is a recommendation which has not been substantiated in any clinical trial.
 Well designed trials should be undertaken.
 I believe such trials would crack the prevailing treatment paradigms apart, and help shift cancer treatments into more merciful and effective modalities.
 Such a shift would reduce much suffering and improve outcomes.

-There are many studies which support the opposing hypothesis which shows that micronutrient supplement usage not only assists the cancer cell die off induced by some of the chemoRx regimens, but they also help mitigate the negative side effects of the chemoRx.
+There are actually many studies which support the opposing hypothesis which shows that micronutrient supplement usage not only assists the cancer cell die off induced by some of the chemoRx regimens, but they also help mitigate the negative side effects of the chemoRx.

 One example of biochemical literature which is referred to in the last paragraph is a review article authored by 2 M.D.’s and 2 Ph.D.’s, appearing in the Journal of the American College of Nutrition in 1999, entitled “High Doses of Multiple Antioxidant Vitamins: Essential Ingredients in Improving the Efficacy of Standard Cancer Therapy.”
-This article studied only 4 classes of the many classes of antioxidants which exist: retinoids, tocopherols, carotenoids, and vitamin C; affirming that these chemicals improve the results of cancer therapies, and reduced the co-morbid complications of the therapies.
+This article studied only 4 classes of the many classes of antioxidants which exist: retinoids, tocopherols, carotenoids, and vitamin C…and affirmed that these chemicals improve the results of cancer therapies, and reduced the co-morbid complications of the therapies.

 The lead author, a friend, teacher, and colleague of mine, is Kedar Prasad, who received his Ph.D. in radiation biology, and was Professor and Director for the Center for Vitamins and Cancer Research in Department of Radiology at the University of Colorado Health Sciences Center in Denver, CO.
 Kedar is the author and editor of many books and several hundred publications in peer reviewed journals on the subject of micronutrient therapy and degenerative diseases.

 In 1993, which was 20 years after I began my study of holism, he gave me a book he had authored in that year, Vitamins in Cancer Prevention and Treatment, A Practical Guide.
-This simple 114 page book is just about vitamins alone, and does not introduce the subject of other phytochemicals and natural biomodulators in cancer therapy.
-A full 21 pages of this now “dated” text is devoted to clinical trials in progress and well over 200 referenced readings on the subject of the book’s title.
+This simple 114 page book is just about vitamins alone, and does not even introduce the subject of other phytochemicals and natural biomodulators in cancer therapy.
+A full 21 pages of this now “dated” text is devoted to clinical trials in progress, and well over 200 referenced readings on the subject of the book’s title.

 The corpus of the text is a brief 83 pages and only mentions the anti-cancer roles of vitamins A, beta carotene, E, C, and the mineral selenium.
 Included is the earliest mention of vitamin D (in vitro) research in cancer therapy that I have seen.
 We now know that vitamin D has a broad and enormously important range of health enhancing effects.
 Vitamin D’s role in health is especially important to consider in those who have heterozygous (43% of the population) or homozygous (9% of the population) Vitamin D Receptor (VDR) mutation events.